dvidelabs/flatcc/doc/security.md

 could cause access violations when unaligned.
 For special use case such as GPU memory access more alignment may be needed and FlatBuffers support higher alignments in the schema.
-Portable `aligned_alloc` and `aligned_free` support methods are avaiable to help allocate memory with sufficient alignment.
+Portable `aligned_alloc` and `aligned_free` support methods are available to help allocate memory with sufficient alignment.
+Because compile time flags can change between compilation of the runtime library and the application, `flatcc_builder_aligned_free` ensures a consistent deallocation method for aligned buffers allocated by the runtime library.

 A verifier for C requires the buffer to placed in aligned memory and it will fail if the buffer content is not properly aligned relative to the